Bluestonered/2DaysGameChallenge/README.md

 ___

 ## Description:

-This game was made over a weekend, challenging myself to see what I could create in just 2 days.
-Although there are some issues to fix with the WebGL implementation, the game is still playable at the moment.
-I plan to continue updating it, including adding a scoreboard and re-balancing the game, as this has not yet been taken into account.
+This game was made over a weekend to challenge myself and see what I could create in just 2 days.
+Although there are some issues to fix with the WebGL implementation, the game is playable.
+I will continue to update it, include a scoreboard and re-balance the game, as this has not yet been taken into account.

 ## Controls: